awsdocs/amazon-s3-developer-guide/doc_source/analytics-storage-class.md

 ![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/storage-class-analysis-observe-bar.png)![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)![\[Screen shot.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/)

 When performing the analysis for infrequently accessed objects storage class analysis looks at the filtered set of objects grouped together based on age since they were uploaded to Amazon S3\.
 Storage class analysis determines if the age group is infrequently accessed by looking at the following factors for the filtered data set:
-+ Objects in the STANDARD storage class that are larger than 128K\.
++ Objects in the STANDARD storage class that are larger than 128 KB\.
 + How much average total storage you have per age group\.
 + Average number of bytes transferred out \(not frequency\) per age group\.
 + Analytics export data only includes requests with data relevant to storage class analysis\.
 This might cause differences in the number of requests, and the total upload and request bytes compared to what are shown in storage metrics or tracked by your own internal systems\.